DominicLuidold/WS22-AutonomousSystems-III/README.md

 <details>
 <summary>Path Length Calculation</summary>
+The path length calculation was done via the euler distance from the start to the endpoint.
+It receives a `GimmePathLength` request and answers with a simple distance.

+The below part was planned, but could not be used.
 The path length calculation logically depends on the path planning logic described in the section above.
 It receives a `GimmePathLength` request and calculates the length of of a path by iterating through each `PoseStamped` in the path, calculating the euclidean distance between consecutive poses and summing up the distances.

 The `PoseStamped` used is provided by the [`geometry_msgs` package](https://wiki.ros.org/geometry_msgs) containing a reference coordinate frame and a timestamp.[^pose-stamped]